jorgecabreira/Arduino-HC05-RPi/RaspberryPi/RPi-Setup-ReadMe.txt

 9// Reboot the system

-10// Pair with the HC-05 Modules
+// Pair with the HC-05 Module
-11// Turn on the already setup Arduino
+10// Turn on the already setup Arduino
-12// Access the bluetooth console in the RPi
+11// Access the bluetooth console in the RPi
 $ sudo bluetoothctl

-13// Pair with bluetooth module
+12// Pair with bluetooth module
 [bluetooth]# agent on
 [bluetooth]# scan on
   Discovery started